Subscribe to stay updated

 Kraft coffee packaging

-The natural texture of kraft, or the typical paper bag, helps with your branding and give your coffee packaging that rugged, robust and vintage feel.
+The natural texture of kraft, or the typical paper bag, helps with your branding and give your coffee pouches that rugged, robust and vintage feel.

 Balzac’s coffee is a fine example of a brand that uses vintage-like branding alongside the natural, earthy textures of kraft paper:

 This gives the brand the feeling that they’re the same brand of coffee your grandparents drank.

 That is to say, they’ve been around for years, and are a tried and tested brand.

 Balzac’s uses the same printed coffee pouches for all their blends, and identify them with a sticker.